AlexRRR/docker-for-non-techies/README.md

 It gets even better, the machine uses multiple of these tupperware containers at once with the latest parts of the Lasagne (Ragu, Lasagne, Besciamella) to create a single dish, the cooks just need to ask for a _Lasagne_!

+Sometimes in such high-end places you need to test not only one dish but you want to test the dish you are developing against the complete **full course meal**, this consists of several dishes which are served to the customer in a specific order, they must be harmonious with each other flavour wise.
+In the past the Chef developing the new dish, would need to wait for all the other Chefs in the kitchen to create samples of their dishes just to see how they would mix with their new development.
+Chefs waiting for other Chefs to test the *full meal course* was just time consuming, frustrating and expensive.

+Now from the tupperware containers a single Chef can **instantly** create new _full course meals_ to test every variation of the dishes they are developing and pair them with what is currently being served in the Restaurants to customers.

 ## Keeping customers happy (Orchestration)

 Remember the weird law where you had to change the building of your every few years?
 Well in order to serve growing customer, the Chef has decided that each location should have more than one restaurant next to each other.
 And they will serve different types of dishes, so one might be doing Pad Thai, Steak Bernoise, but not really Lasagne.
 And the other Restaurants might have Lasagne but not Pad Thai.